 Public calling hours will be held Sunday, August 25, 2019 from 3:00 until 6:00 P.M. in the Baxter-Gardner Funeral Home at Sherrodsville.
 A private funeral service will be conducted on Monday in the funeral home with Rev. Milo Baker and Rev. Jerralyn Myers officiating.
 Interment alongside his wife will follow in the Sherrodsville Memorial Gardens.
 Contributions in Dick’s memory may be made to the Dennison Railroad Depot Museum, 400 Center Street, Dennison, Ohio 44621.
 To leave an online condolence message, please visit the funeral home website.

 “An honest man’s pillow is his peace of mind.”

-To send flowers to James R. "Dick" Gardner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of James R. "Dick" Gardner, please visit our floral store.